andrewOOP/UNREAL_TUTORIAL_1/README.md

 * Seems Actors are like GameObjects in Unity and both contain components

-T* ObjectIterator doesn’t compile.
+* TObjectIterator doesn’t compile.
 It says it’s not a template despite being shown to be one in documentation.
 I read online that it may be a bug.
 The tutorial says FName’s index is checked with nameA.Index but it’s changed to nameA.GetComparisionIndex()

 * Using a For Each loop creates a false positive error in Visual Studio.
 It’s current bug and hasn’t been fixed